N0ciple/n0ciple.github.io/_posts/2022-04-05-modding-your-game-boy-advance.md

     </div>
 </div>

-Although I did not take any pictures, I advise you to **test the screen** at this step.
+Although I did not take any pictures of this step, I advise you to **test the screen** at this step.
 Simply put the **ribon cable** of the new screen in the connector located at the top of the motherboard, and power up your GBA, just to confirm the screen is turning on and showing the _Game Boy_ logo.

 #### Assembly